What is Surgical Technology?

 A pre-admissions conference is required prior to applicant’s consideration by the Surgical Technology Admissions Committee.
 You can now participate in the pre-admission conference online.

-After viewing the online pre-admission conference, a student may then print the application and verification form and hand in the completed documents to Tammy Day, Program Coordinator.
+After viewing the online pre-admission conference, a student may then complete the online program application and verification.

 If a student applied to the program or attended a pre-admission conference in the past, the student must still view the online pre-admission conference each semester and submit a new application and other necessary information to be considered for acceptance.